-With the holidays fast approaching, too often our best intentions of eating well fall to the wayside with all the yummy food around.
-And if you are hosting, it can be even harder.
-You want good food, but it would be nice to provide a healthier alternative.
+When holidays or summer vacation rolls around, too often our best intentions of eating well fall to the wayside with all the yummy food available.
+And if you are hosting parties, it can be even harder.
+You want good food, but wouldn’t it be nice to provide a healthier alternative?

 This process to make homemade soda is quite simple.
 You only need 5 ingredients.
 (And one of them is water!)
 I’ll show you how to make a soda syrup concentrate that you can add to store-bought seltzer or any type of carbonated water.
 This is a great alternative to the soda syrups you can buy for your Soda Stream.